In an emergency call 911

 Call 811 for medical advice

-Most physicians have a 2-3 day wait time for non-urgent appointments.
+Most physicians, but not all have a 2-3 day wait time for non-urgent appointments.
 Please plan ahead for medication refill appointments.
+Contact the office when you pick up your last refill from the pharmacy to book for follow up refills.
 If you will run out before you can get an appointment your pharmacist will be able to give you a week’s emergency supply.

 Make the most out of your visit